Skills used in this game

 Memory Match is the classic memory matching game: cards lie face down, and you flip two at a time to find identical pairs.
 Every card you peek at becomes information worth holding onto — what it showed, and where it was.

-It looks simple, but as the board grows, the number of positions you need to track climbs fast, giving your visual memory a genuine workout.
+It looks simple, but as the board grows, the number of positions you need to track climbs fast, so the game uses visual memory more actively.

 How to play